zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 ```

 It is clear that such a type examination is redundant and does not reveal any
-additional information about the item's character.
+additional information about the item's characteristics.
 On the other hand, what we
 could wish to find out, by means of the "what-it-is" `instanceof` operator, for
 example, is whether the item is metal or not, since the item may or may not
 have such a trait.
-It would by natural to express the condition as follows:
+It would be natural to express the condition as follows:

 ```java
   boolean isMetal = item instanceof Metal; // always false, even if the item is metal
 ```

 Unfortunately, this statement will be always false, since the type system would have
-to consult somehow the item' state to determine the "real" type of the item.
+to consult somehow the item's state to determine the "real" type of the item.

 The problem is rooted in the model itself.
-The item's real character is not
+The item's real characteristics are not
 completely carried by the item itself, but also by the wrapped instances.
 It looks as if the item suffers from some kind of type schizophrenia, since its
-identity is scattered across three instances: the item itself, and the material
+characteristics are scattered across three instances: the item itself, and the material
 and shape delegatees.

 Actually, this is just one of several problems arising when models use delegation
 or composition (e.g. composite, decorator, adapter, state, strategy, proxy, bridge).

-The problem of object schizophrenia is discussed in more detail [here](http://users.jyu.fi/~sakkinen/inhws/papers/Sekharaiah.pdf).
+The similar problem of object schizophrenia is discussed [here](http://users.jyu.fi/~sakkinen/inhws/papers/Sekharaiah.pdf).

 #####Modeling Multidimensional Data With Traits